Enumeration and updates for conjunctive linear algebra queries through expressibility: Sum-matlang and positive FO

-While this result is a consequence of the connection between \sumLang and \foplus, it provides the basis to explore the fragments of \conjLang that correspond to fragments of CQ, like free-connex or q-hierarchical CQ.
-We determine these fragments in the next~sections.
+While the result between $\conjLang$ and CQs is a consequence of the connection between \sumLang and \foplus, it provides the basis to explore the fragments of \conjLang that correspond to fragments of CQ, like free-connex or q-hierarchical CQ.
+We determine these fragments in the next sections.